Critical perspectives on serodiscordance in family life

 Our research activities included a critical examination of the literature on families and caregivers affected by HIV, hepatitis C or hepatitis B, along with in-depth interviews with:

-- People with a family member who has been diagnosed with one or more blood-borne virus (hepatitis B, hepatitis C, or HIV) (‘family participants’).
+- People with a family member who has been diagnosed with one or more blood borne virus (HIV, hepatitis B, and/or hepatitis C) (‘family participants’).

 Publications are continuing beyond the 2020 conclusion of the study and will be highlighted here.